fabrigeas/CCEAP/documentation.md

 ## Design and Implementation

 	- Design decisions
-	- The CCEAP-UI tool is written in java programming language Java has been choosen over the variety of other languages because
+		- Initially, the CCEAP-UI tool was written in java programming language.
+Java has been choosen over the variety of other languages because
-			- it is the most portable language, the system architecture only requires a JVM (Java virzual machine) running in backgound
+				- it is the most portable language, the system architecture only requires a JVM (Java virtual machine) running in backgound
 				- the JVM, JavaC (java compiler) are relatively easy and simple to install
+				- Java code(source code) is compiled by the java compiler  independent from the system architecture to produce platform-neutral Java bytecode targeting the Java Virtual Machine, that will take these bytecodes(Java.class files) to produce Machine code to be ran by the architecture.

 	- Programming Requirements

+		- QT creator
+		- GitHub
+		- gcc

 		- javac JRE
 		- java  JDK
 		- Eclipse